tc39/proposal-resizablearraybuffer/README.md

 - TypedArrays that are backed by resizable and growable buffers have more complex, but similar-in-kind, logic to detachment checks.
 The performance expectation is that these TypedArrays will be slower than TypedArrays backed by fixed-size buffers.

 - TypedArrays that are backed by resizable and growable buffers are recommended to have a distinct hidden class from TypedArrays backed by fixed-size buffers for maintainability of security-sensitive fast paths.
 This unfortunately makes use sites polymorphic.
+The slowdown from the polymorphism needs to be benchmarked.

 ## Security